uport-project/uport-android-sdk/README.md

+---
+title: "uPort Android SDK"
+index: 1
+category: "android-sdk"
+type: "content"
+---

 # uPort Android SDK

 Identity for your Android dApps.

 **This is a preview version of the uPort android SDK.
 Many intended features are still missing, and the ones already present are under heavy development.
-Expect breaking changes!**
+Expect some breaking changes**

-Planning is done at https://www.pivotaltracker.com/n/projects/2198688
+Development planning is done at https://www.pivotaltracker.com/n/projects/2198688

-### Installation
+## Installation

 This SDK is available through [jitpack](https://jitpack.io/)